cachewolf/cachewolf/trunk/res_noewe/webmapservices/readme_wms.txt

 # In case the wms server accepts coordinates in more than one Gauß-Krüger stripe
 # you can list the epsg codes here, seperated by a space.
 CacheWolf will
 # automatically make use of the correct stripe.
-# The Strings in the UrlPart must match the corresponding number here
+# The sequens of strings in the UrlPart must match sequence of the corresponding numbers here.
 # Sometimes the wms-Server provides only one stripe, in spite of the fact, that
 # the map it provides is not completely within this stripe.
 In this case
 # just list only this epsg code.
 CacheWolf will automatically calculate the